Ujima Fellowship Program

 Program participants who successfully complete all the NAIT course requirements, host placement and volunteer components will receive a dual certificate in Leadership Development from NAIT and Africa Centre.

-Program participants will be paid a stipend for the hours spent in meetings throughout the 8-month placement.
+Program participants will have a transportation stipend that may be used during the duration of the fellowship.
 Recruitment will be done through an application process and the top candidates will be selected by representatives of the Africa Centre.

 ABCCs will act as community partners.
 Each ABCC placement will require a designated person to support and provide guidance for the program participant.
 Host ABCCs must be able to accommodate and guide the program participant for the entirety of the placement.